 The EV Timer blocks are used to configure timer interrupts to be raised on period match.
 Hardware Interrupt block installs the ISRs for the timer interrupts as well as for an eCAN message receive interrupt.
 The ISRs in turn call function-call subsystems connected to the Hardware Interrupt block output ports.

 Configure the interrupt operation with Configuration Parameters > Hardware Implementation > Hardware board settings > Target hardware resources > External Interrupt.
-For more information, see docid:texasinstrumentsc2000_ug.buj0fos-1.
+For more information, see docid:texasinstrumentsc2000_ref.bvnmppr.

-How to Run the Example on the Board
+How to Run the Model on the Board

-The following sections explain how to configure, build, and deploy the application that corresponds to your Simulink model..
+To configure, build, and deploy the application that corresponds to your Simulink model:

-- Go to Hardware Implementation > Target Hardware Resources > eCAN_A and check Self-Test Mode.
+2. Browse to Hardware Implementation > Target Hardware Resources > eCAN_A, select Self-Test Mode, and Click OK.

-- Click Build Model to generate, build, load and run the program.
+3. Click Build Model to generate, build, load, and run the program.